j-tuckett/jermaDetector/README.md

 # Jerma Detector

-A Siamese Neural Network built to detect frames of Jerma in youtube videos.
-The URL for the repo is a link to a shared google drive folder that contains the assets folder, variables folder, fingerprint.pb, keras_metadata.pb, and saved_model.pb files, which were saved automatically by TensorFlow through the model.save() API.
+A Siamese Neural Network built to detect hidden frames of Jerma in youtube videos.

 This project originally started as a joke when my friend hid a singular frame of Jerma, a popular Twitch streamer, in a 2.5 hour long Youtube video and said the first person to find it gets cookies.
 Though someone found it that day, I decided to prepare for future competitions by creating this AI model.
 It was trained using augmented data of the LFW Dataset, images I collected of Jerma, and lots of images I collected of anything that wasn't a face to make the model more robust in situations when a face wasn't present in the image.